 I provide therapy to a variety of clients, including children, adolescents, adults, and families.
-Clients from diverse backgrounds are very welcomed!
+I strongly value working with clients from diverse backgrounds.

 I do therapy with people who are struggling with a variety of problems, including: